 Formal and informal training with respect to supervision processes and procedures is provided through didactic training and supervision meetings.
-Interns may be able to provide supervision to psychometrists with respect to case discussions and decisions around which tests to use.
-Interns can also be involved in the supervision and mentoring of practicum students when possible (with respect to specific skills such as test administration or academic/career goals), or training students, research assistants and/or newly hired staff on specific test measures.
+Interns will have an opportunity to supervise and mentor a practicum student with respect to specific skills, such as test administration, case formulation, or academic/career goals, while receiving meta-supervision from supervising psychologists.
+Interns may also be involved in training other students, research assistants and/or newly hired staff on specific test measures.
+In addition, they may provide supervision to psychometrists with respect to case discussions and decisions around test selection.